We Eat.

 We Tell the Story.

-Eat My City is a neighborhood-first food media project — built around the belief that food is the most honest map of a place.
+Eat My City is a place for food-focused discovery — built around the belief that food is the most honest, most deeply human map of a city.

 What Is Eat My City?

-We're building the most comprehensive neighborhood-level documentation of food culture in American cities — starting with Los Angeles.
+We're building a comprehensive guide to local food cultures, the small independent businesses that are mainstays in American cities — starting with Los Angeles.

 That means going to the actual blocks where people eat.
 The strip malls.
-The kitchens that have been there for 30 years.
-The new operators bringing their family's recipes to a new ZIP code.
+The kitchens that have been there for 30 years. the new operators bringing their family's recipes to a different zip code.
+Or a different country.
 The food traditions that are invisible on most platforms — not because they're not there, but because nobody's been looking.

 "The restaurant that's been open since 1987 in a strip mall off Manchester tells you more about Inglewood than anything you'll find in a food magazine."